Enrolling at school and enrolment schemes

 Learning support is available in your local school.
 Most children and young people with learning support needs will be in regular classes at their local school and have extra support provided by the school and/or the Ministry.

-Some who need the most intensive support might be able to go to one of the 28 day special schools around the country.
-Sensory special schools such as the Blind and Low Vision Education Network NZ (BLENNZ), and the Kelston Deaf Education Centre and van Asch Deaf Education Centre are also available.
-The education centres of Deaf Aotearoa New Zealand also offer educational services and programmes to help students with their learning support needs.
-Some special and sensory schools also run satellite classes or operate on the grounds of a regular school.
+Some who need the most intensive support might be able to go to one of the 28 day specialist schools around the country.
+Sensory specialist schools such as the Blind and Low Vision Education Network NZ (BLENNZ), and Ko Taku Reo, Deaf Education New Zealand are also available.
+The education centres of Deaf Aotearoa also offer educational services and programmes to help students with their learning support needs.
+Some specialist and sensory schools also run satellite classes or operate on the grounds of a regular school.

 Some schools have special programmes, classes or units that take a different approach to learning from the rest of the school, and must be approved by the Ministry.
 A school with an enrolment scheme and an approved special programme means enrolments of out-of-zone students who meet the criteria for enrolling in a special programme have first priority above all other out-of-zone enrolment applications where the school has out-of-zone places available.

-If you’re interested in enrolling your child in a special school or one of their satellite classes, you will need to have what is known as a section 9 agreement – section 9 of the Education Act 1989 covers enrolments at special schools.
+If you’re interested in enrolling your child in a specialist school or one of their satellite classes, you will need to have what is known as a 'section 9' agreement – section 37 of the Education and Training Act 2020 (formerly section 9 of the Education Act 1989) covers enrolments at specialist schools.
 Talk to your school about special programmes and other learning support options they have available.

-There are also residential special schools and health schools, which help children with different needs, and Te Aho o Te Kura Pounamu, which offers distance learning in certain circumstances.
+There are also residential specialist schools and health schools, which help children with different needs, and Te Aho o Te Kura Pounamu, which offers distance learning in certain circumstances.

 Access to learning support when it’s needed